Learning from Place: Bdote

 Ethan Neerdaels, Bdewakantunwan Dakota, is a graduate of the University of Minnesota – American Indian Studies/Dakota Language programs.
 He currently teaches the Dakota language at Augsburg University, and co-directs the Indian Education program at Osseo Area Schools.
 He also serves as the Executive Director of Dakhóta Iápi Okhódakičhiye, a 501c3 dedicated to reversing the trend of language loss and raising future generations of Dakota speakers.

 What should I bring?

-A water bottle and sunscreen.
-Depending on the weather, bring an umbrella or rain jacket.
+Lunch, snacks, and beverages.
+Depending on the season and weather, bring an umbrella or rain jacket, bug spray and sunscreen.
 Wear comfortable walking shoes.
 Consider bringing a portable camping chair if you are not comfortable standing for a period of time.
 Some people like to bring a notebook.

 How rigorous is the hiking?

-The day includes a total of approximately two miles of gentle hiking outdoors, mostly on flat terrain.
+The day includes a minimal amount of gentle hiking, primarily on flat terrain.
 Not all paths are paved or even.
 Individuals with limited mobility may have difficulty.
 Contact us if you have questions.

 Will you cancel a trip if it is raining?

 The trip takes place rain or shine so come prepared for the weather.
-If there is lightening or heavy rain, we will stay on the bus as needed.
+In the case of severe weather, we will make decisions as needed.